nwildner/retropie-docker/README.md

 To run:

-    $ xhost local:docker
     $ chmod +x cmd.sh
     $ ./cmd.sh

 If you have first started EmulationStation, it will clean-up all controller config data as per `entrypoint.sh`.
-After that, EmulationStation will be launched
+After that, EmulationStation will be launched. `cmd.sh` script will also set the permissions for the docker process to access X with the `xhost` utility.

 # Currently known issues